The foundations of $(2n,k)$-manifolds: Complex of admissible polytopes

-To provide such example we follow notations and methods from~\cite{BT-1}.
-Consider in $G_{4,2}$ the set $\mathcal{C}$ given by
+We follow the notation and the methods from~\cite{BT-1}.
+Let us consider the set $\mathcal{C}$ in $G_{4,2}$ given by the matrices

-It belongs to the main stratum since all Pl\"ucker coordinates are non zero.
-The closure of this set we obtain when $c\rightarrow 0,1, \infty.$ \begin{itemize} \item When $c\rightarrow 0$ we obtain the point
+This set belongs to the main stratum since all its points have all non-zero Pl\"ucker coordinates.
+We obtain the closure of $\mathcal{C}$ by attaching the limit points when $c\rightarrow 0,1, \infty.$ \begin{itemize} \item When $c\rightarrow 0$, we obtain the point

-\item When $c\rightarrow 1$ we obtain the point
+\item When $c\rightarrow 1$, we obtain the point

-\item When $c\rightarrow \infty$ to see which point we obtain we can proceed as follows.
-Since the set $\mathcal{C}$ belongs to all charts we write down its expression in the chart $M_{23}$.
-The points in the chart $M_{12}$ and $M_{23}$ are given by:
+\item When $c\rightarrow \infty$, in order to see which point is obtaining, we can proceed as follows.
+Since the set $\mathcal{C}$ belongs to all charts, it follows that it can be written down in the local coordinates of the chart $M_{23}$.
+The points in the charts $M_{12}$ and $M_{23}$ are uniquely expressed by the matrices: